vic-ma/howtodismantle.github.io/_posts/2024-08-30-Barcode-Bliss-Part-II-Sending-Feedback-to-ProGlove-Scanners .md

 {% endhighlight %}

 There are two important attributes within the JSON:
-* `device_serial` must be set to the serial number of the scanner we want the feedback send to.
+* `device_serial` must be set to the serial number of the scanner we want to send the feedback to.
 This is important because there could be more than one scanner connected to the gateway.
 * `feedback_action_id` is a constant that defines the light that needs to flash.
 In our example, we use `FEEDBACK_POSITIVE` for the green light and `FEEDBACK_NEGATIVE` for the red light.

-In our demo environment, we place two buttons to showcase the feedback function.
+In our demo environment, we place two buttons to showcase the feedback function:

 ![image](/assets/2024-08-30/010.png)

 The MQTT message is sent with a single MQTT publish command.
-In the following screenshot, we send the JSON string to the topic form before, by using the existing MQTT connection, which refers to the initial data source we used in the [first part of this series](/2024-08-14-Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.html).
+In the following screenshot, we send the JSON string to the topic form before, by using the existing MQTT connection, which refers to the data source we created in the [first part of this series](/2024-08-14-Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.html).

 Then, we use a multiline string with placeholders to exchange the placeholder `#[SerialNo]#` with the serial number from the last scan.
 We look this up from the first row in the data source.